 Important Safety Precautions for the Workplace

-Work place accidents translate into days missed for work, reduced productivity and lost profits.
+Work place accidents translate into days missed for work, reduced productivity, and lost profits.
 If an employee is seriously injured, they may turn to workman’s compensation which ends up costing the business money in increased premiums.
 Also, morale amongst employees can suffer because they are concerned about their safety and ability to work in an environment where other employees have suffered an injury.

 A safety plan is never set in stone.
-In fact, if you discover that certain procedures need to be changed, it is important to do just that.
+In fact, if you discover that certain procedures need to be changed, it is important to do so.
 The plan should always be adjusted to grow and change with the workplace and ensure that it suits the current workplace environment.
 If new procedures are implemented, any guides or handbooks should be updated or employees should be gathered and informed of those changes.